Lee1124Amy/learngit/Readme.txt

 Git is a version control system.
 Giit is free software.
-Creating a new branch is quick!!! iiiiCreating a new branch is quice and simple.
+Creating a new branch is quick!!!
+Creating a new branch is quice and simple.
+Review a bug...